 1. Set your Dux-Soup Throttling settings to the lowest possible.
 To access these settings, navigate to Options and click on the Throttling tab.
 Here you will be able to change the following options:

 - Set the Robot speed for visiting 50 profiles per hour, scanning to 3 pages per minute and leaving 10-minute pauses after every 5 profile visits.

 - Daily visits should be set to no more than 50–100 profiles a day and connection requests to no more than 25 a day.

 Leave these Throttling settings for a few weeks and monitor your account.
 As you’re on the slowest settings possible, your account should not get in trouble.

 2. Do not use LinkedIn while Dux-Soup is working.
 LinkedIn tracks your activity on the page and your clicks, so if you are browsing on LinkedIn while Dux-Soup is running, you can get into trouble.
 Let Dux-Soup complete the work before jumping on LinkedIn and it will minimize the risk of you being logged out.

 3. Set up the planner.
 One of the ways to make Dux-Soup work look more natural to LinkedIn is to set up a planner.
 The planner lets you select the hours when Dux-Soup is running and when it’s snoozing.
-To find the planner, go to your browser and click on the Dux-Soup icon on the top right hand side.
+To find the planner, go to your browser and click on the Dux-Soup icon on the top right-hand side.
 It will open a drop-down menu where you have to choose “Planner” at the top.
-It is better to spread the working hours throughout the day and leave one hour gaps in between, as shown in the example below:
+It is better to spread the working hours throughout the day and leave gaps in between.
+You can also use the Random option to let the robot set up your planner time as shown in the example below: